-I thought whether the work environment is messy, it’s the reason of various mistakes and lost critical parts.
+I thought whether the work environment is messy, it’s the reason for various mistakes and lost critical parts.
 I changed the cutting mat to a larger one.
-Previously, I was using size A2 mat, after that I changed to A4 and I returned again.
+Previously, I was using size A2 mat, after that, I changed to A4 and I returned.
 There is no stain at all, I feel good.
 I changed a small mat, too, for when I want to make models in another room.

 Finally, in shape now.
 My impression that the part of the kit itself is not so good, anyway, it seems I can complete it.
 There’s no indication in this manual, I think it’s better to install some weight on the back of the seat.